1. Main points

 Deaths registered weekly in England and Wales, provisional

 Provisional counts of the number of deaths registered in England and Wales, by age, sex and region, in the latest weeks for which data are available.
-Includes data on coronavirus (COVID-19) deaths.
+Includes the most up-to-date figures available for deaths involving coronavirus (COVID-19).

 Death registrations and occurrences by local authority and health board